 Nausea is a common side effect of chemotherapy and radiation therapy.
 Mindfulness practices can help by redirecting your focus and reducing the anxiety often associated with this unpleasant sensation.
 Simple breathing exercises, such as deep abdominal breathing, can be particularly effective.
 These exercises involve focusing on slow, deep breaths, which can help calm the digestive system and lessen the severity of nausea.

-While not a direct side effect, navigating nutrition during cancer treatment is crucial for overall wellbeing.
-Mindful eating practices, focusing on wholesome, plant-based foods that are easy on the stomach, such as ginger tea for nausea or high-fiber foods to maintain energy, can be beneficial.
+While not a direct side effect, navigating nutrition during cancer treatment is crucial for overall well-being.
+Mindful eating practices, focusing on wholesome, plant-based foods that are easy on the stomach, such as ginger tea for nausea or high-fibre foods to maintain energy, can be beneficial.
 Always consult with a healthcare provider or dietitian to tailor dietary choices to your specific needs and treatment plan.

-Remember, its important to consult with your healthcare team before beginning any new practices, especially those that involve physical activity.
+Remember, it is important to consult with your healthcare team before beginning any new practices, especially those that involve physical activity.
 Together, you can create a comprehensive treatment plan that includes MBSR, tailored to your specific situation and needs.

 Integrating mindfulness into eating habits can also play a significant role in emotional health.
 Consuming nutrient-rich, plant-based foods with mindfulness can enhance physical vitality and emotional balance.
 Foods such as legumes, whole grains, fruits, and vegetables not only provide essential nutrients but also support a mindful connection with eating, further promoting emotional well-being.